eschnett/FastArrays.jl/README.md

 - An integer `lb` defining the lower bound
 - A colon `:` to indicate that both lower and upper bounds are flexible

-When an array is allocated, the flexible bounds have to be listed in order.
-(This might change in the future.)
+When an array is allocated, the flexible bounds are set conversely:
+- A colon `:` indicates no flexible bounds (if both bounds are fixed)
+- An integer `ub` defines the upper bound (if the lower bound is fixed)
+- A range `lb:ub` defines both lower and upper bounds

+Each flexible array type is subtype of `AbstractFlexArray{T,N}`, where `T` is the element type and `N` is the rank.
+This abstract is a subtype of `DenseArray{T,N}`.

 ### Available array functions: